Personal importation occurs when:

 Personal Importation Scheme

-Under the Personal Importation Scheme you may import a 3 month supply at the one time (at the maximum dose recommended by the manufacturer) of unapproved therapeutic goods into Australia without any approval required by the TGA provided that:
+Under the Personal Importation Scheme you may import a 3 month supply per order (at the maximum dose recommended by the manufacturer) of unapproved therapeutic goods for personal use or for use by someone in your immediate family into Australia provided that:

-- the goods are for your own treatment or the treatment of your immediate family; and
+- the goods are for your own treatment or the treatment of your immediate family that you are travelling with (e.g. a parent travelling with their child’s medicine); and

 - you do not supply (sell or give) the medicine to any other person; and